mtumilowicz/scala-akka-http-workshop/README.md

     * https://doc.akka.io/docs/akka-http/10.2.1/

 ## preface
-* goals of this workshops
+* goals of this workshop
     * introduction to akka http
         * routing and marshalling
 * workshop plan: